The Chad Mitchell Trio: Songs

 The Trio's first recordings for Colpix were similar to the conventional folk songs that were gaining popularity then as an alternative to the early rock-and-roll genre.
 It was songs from their first Kapp Records release — "Mighty Day" (about the 1900 Galveston, Texas hurricane); "Rum By Gum" (about the Temperance/Prohibition movement); and "Lizzie Borden" (an irreverent satire countering the common heroizing of the accused axe murderer) — which began to make the Trio distinct.

 Their next Kapp album contained "The John Birch Society".
 "The Ides of Texas" from their final Kapp release took aim at financier Billie Sol Estes.

 Their live performance album At The Bitter End on Kapp Records also included the song "Moscow Nights" with its original Russian lyrics, despite the Cold War era of strained relations between the U.S. and the U.S.S.R.

 The trio's Mercury albums continued its trend to record topical and controversial songs.
 "Twelve Days" imagined a group of former Nazis singing new lyrics to the old Christmas carol; a similar theme would be explored later in the "I Was Not A Nazi Polka".
-"Barry's Boys" ("You too can join the crew/Tippecanoe and Nixon, too"), a song from Julius Monk's "Dime a Dozen, which portrayed a view of the followers of conservative Republican 1964 Presidential candidate Barry Goldwater.
+"Barry's Boys" ("You too can join the crew/Tippecanoe and Nixon, too"), a song from Julius Monk's "Dime a Dozen", which portrayed a view of the followers of conservative Republican 1964 Presidential candidate Barry Goldwater.
 "A Dying Business" went after funeral costs and customs, while "The Draft Dodger Rag" (by Phil Ochs: "Sarge, I'm only eighteen/I got a ruptured spleen/And I always carry a purse") explored the beginnings of resistance to the Vietnam War.
 "What Kind of Life Is That" pondered on celebrity fame (specifically, that of Elizabeth Taylor).
-"Alma Mater" ("We'll miss the classrooms/Where we learned/And effigies we burned") took on segregationist policies at the University of Mississippi and was followed later by "Your Friendly, Liberal, Neighborhood Ku-Klux-Klan."
+"Alma Mater" ("We'll miss the classrooms/Where we learned/And effigies we burned") discussed the Ole Miss riots and took on segregationist policies at the University of Mississippi and was followed later by "Your Friendly, Liberal, Neighborhood Ku-Klux-Klan".